Physics 135 is a online, first-year physics course for majors in mathematics, physics,

 department of physics tutorial center, visit the instructor during office hours

-or by appontment,
+or by appointment,

 and ask questions via email.
 Students are required to complete the online